kevinlin1/kevinlin1.github.io/research.md

 >
 > Are you a current or prospective **Ph.D student** interested in working with me?
 I do not formally advise Ph.D students, but we have a vibrant group of CS Education researchers in the [ComputingEd@UW](http://computinged.uw.edu/) community who would love to get in touch with you.

+A formal list of research publications can be found in my [CV](/cv).

 ## 2020

 - [Contraction Hierarchies: Efficient Real-World Route Searching]({% link _posts/2019-10-13-Contraction-Hierarchies.md %})